George School: Governance

 The George School Committee governs George School, self-perpetuating by approval of the Philadelphia Yearly Meeting of the Society of Friends.
-Quaker influences on the school are apparent in many of the Friends-derived procedures of the school, especially in the consensus format for faculty and other committee meetings, in which all present must either agree to proposals or "stand aside" for them to be approved.
+Quaker influences on the school are apparent in many Friends-derived procedures, especially the consensus format for faculty and other committee meetings, in which all present must either agree to proposals or "stand aside" for them to be approved.
 A four-year course of spiritual study begins with a term of Essentials of a Friends Community in the student's first year, followed by two terms of Faith Traditions, an in-depth World Religions course.
 Additionally, all students and faculty gather for a thirty-minute Meeting for Worship once a week, and all boarding students and resident faculty attend a longer meeting on Sundays.
-Also, in the Quaker spirit, since 1942, every student has had a "co-op" job, the equivalent to other schools' work-study jobs, but shared equally among all students regardless of their financial aid status.
+Also, in the Quaker spirit, since 1942, every student has had a "co-op" job, the equivalent of other schools' work-study jobs, but shared equally among all students regardless of their financial aid status.
 Finally, in the most apparent difference between outsiders, teachers and students usually refer to one another on a first-name basis.

 Curriculum

 George School offers a college-preparatory course of study.
 To graduate, students must complete four years of English, three years of mathematics, three years of history, three years of science, three years of arts, and religious courses, and demonstrate third-year proficiency in a foreign language.

-George School offers the two-year International Baccalaureate program, which certifies students to attend colleges and universities worldwide.
+George School offers the two-year International Baccalaureate program, which qualifies students for admission to colleges and universities worldwide.

 George School also offers Advanced Placement courses and examinations in Biology, Calculus (AB), English, U.S. History, Human Geography, Chemistry, Physics, Statistics and the school's four foreign languages: French, Spanish, Latin and Chinese.
 Additionally, students in the Portfolio Preparation class have been known to submit their work for the Art AP.